krahets/hello-algo/docs-en/chapter_preface/suggestions.md

 git clone https://github.com/krahets/hello-algo.git
 ```

-Of course, you can also in the location shown in the figure below, click "Download ZIP" directly download the code zip, and then in the local solution.
+Of course, you can also click the "Download ZIP" button at the location shown in the figure below to directly download the code as a compressed ZIP file.
+Then, you can simply extract it locally.

 ![Clone repository with download code](suggestions.assets/download_code.png)

 **Step 3: Run the source code**.
 As shown in the figure below, for the code block labeled with the file name at the top, we can find the corresponding source code file in the `codes` folder of the repository.
-The source code files can be run with a single click, which will help you save unnecessary debugging time and allow you to focus on what you are learning.
+The source code files can be executed with a single click, which will help you save unnecessary debugging time and allow you to focus on learning content.

 ![Code block with corresponding source file](suggestions.assets/code_md_to_repo.png)

 ## Growing Together In Questioning And Discussion

-While reading this book, please don't skip over the points that you didn't learn. **Feel free to ask your questions in the comment section**.
+While reading this book, please don't skip over the points that you didn't learn. **Feel free to post your questions in the comment section**.
 We will be happy to answer them and can usually respond within two days.

-As you can see in the figure below, each post comes with a comment section at the bottom.
+As you can see in the figure below, each chapter has a comment section at the bottom.
 I hope you'll pay more attention to the comments section.
-On the one hand, you can learn about the problems that people encounter, so as to check the gaps and stimulate deeper thinking.
-On the other hand, we expect you to generously answer other partners' questions, share your insights, and help others improve.
+On the one hand, you can learn about the problems others have encountered, which can help you identify gaps in your knowledge and inspire deeper thinking.
+On the other hand, we expect you to generously answer other readers' questions, share your insights, and help others improve.

 ![Example of comment section](../index.assets/comment.gif)

-## Algorithm Learning Route
+## Algorithm Learning Path

-From a general point of view, we can divide the process of learning data structures and algorithms into three stages.
+Overall, we can divide the process of learning data structures and algorithms into three stages.

 1. **Introduction to Algorithms**.
 We need to familiarize ourselves with the characteristics and usage of various data structures and learn about the principles, processes, uses and efficiency of different algorithms.
-2. **Brush up on algorithm questions**.
-It is recommended to start brushing from popular topics, such as [Sword to Offer](https://leetcode.cn/studyplan/coding-interviews/) and [LeetCode Hot 100](https://leetcode.cn/studyplan/top-100- liked/), first accumulate at least 100 questions to familiarize yourself with mainstream algorithmic problems.
-Forgetfulness can be a challenge when first brushing up, but rest assured that this is normal.
+2. **Practicing Algorithm Problems**.
+It is recommended to start from popular problems, such as [Sword to Offer](https://leetcode.cn/studyplan/coding-interviews/) and [LeetCode Hot 100](https://leetcode.cn/studyplan/top-100- liked/), and accumulate at least 100 questions to familiarize yourself with mainstream algorithmic problems.
+Forgetfulness can be a challenge when you start practicing, but rest assured that this is normal.
 We can follow the "Ebbinghaus Forgetting Curve" to review the questions, and usually after 3-5 rounds of repetitions, we will be able to memorize them.
-3. **Build the knowledge system**.
+3. **Building the knowledge system**.
 In terms of learning, we can read algorithm column articles, solution frameworks and algorithm textbooks to continuously enrich the knowledge system.
-In terms of brushing, we can try to adopt advanced brushing strategies, such as categorizing by topic, multiple solutions, multiple solutions, etc. Related brushing tips can be found in various communities.
+In terms of practicing, we can try advanced strategies, such as categorizing by topic, multiple solutions for single problem,  and one solution for multiple problems, etc. Insights on these strategies can be found in various communities.

 As shown in the figure below, this book mainly covers "Phase 1" and is designed to help you start Phase 2 and 3 more efficiently.